alexm-dev/runa/docs/configuration.md

 # Colors for the parent pane
 [theme.parent]
-# Changes the pane entry color entirely
+# Changes the pane entry color entirely and overrides the [theme.entry] color option.
 fg = "default"
 bg = "default"
 # Changes the selection line for the pane